-It is very important that if one feels like that they are being sexually harassed at work that they understand what the company’s policies are regarding sexual harassment and what the appropriate complaint procedure is for them to be fully protected by the law.
+It is very important that if one feels like that they are being sexually harassed at work that they understand what the company’s policies are regarding harassment and what the appropriate complaint procedure is for them to be fully protected by the law.
 It is especially important that if someone feels like they are being sexually harassed by a vendor, patron, or independent contractor that they complain to a supervisor or to human resources regarding the contact in order for them to appropriately protected under the law.

-Many workers are afraid to report sexual harassment to human resources or file a charge.
+Many workers are afraid to report harassment to human resources or file a charge.
 However, it is illegal for your employer to retaliate against you for complaining of sexual advances or taking legal action.

-At Phillips & Associates, Attorneys at Law, we are here to help you level the playing field, to be the powerful and trustworthy New York City sexual harassment lawyer by your side.
+At Phillips & Associates, Attorneys at Law, we are here to help you level the playing field, to be the powerful and trustworthy New York City harassment lawyer by your side.
 Call Phillips & Associates about your claim at (914) 533-1509.
 We have years of experience fighting for workers who have been mistreated in the workplace and seek the best of outcomes in negotiation, mediation, and trial.

 What Is Considered Sexual Harassment?